The impact of working in partnership to support children’s development and well-being. - Estyn

 • 30 children currently access Flying Start

-• 10 children attend part time school and attend wrap around at our setting
+• 10 children attend part-time school and attend wrap around at the setting

 • 10 staff on roll

-Little Lambs took over the playgroup and After-school club in January 2021 during the covid pandemic.
+Little Lambs took over the playgroup and After-school club in January 2021 during the COVID-19 pandemic.
 The setting is open for five days a week from 8am-6pm Monday to Friday, term time only.

 There are 10 members of staff, including the nursery owner.
 All staff are suitably experienced in working with young children.